seandstewart/bardly/bardly/plays/romances/two-noble-kinsmen/uncut.md

 Each errant step beside is torment.
 Lo
 The moon is down, the crickets chirp, the screech owl
 Calls in the dawn!
 All offices are done
 Save what I fail in.
-But the point is this--
+But the point is this -
 An end, and that is all.

 *Exit.*

-### SCENE III: Another part of the forest near Athens.
+### SCENE III.
+Another part of the forest near Athens.

 *Enter Arcite with meat, wine, and files.*